Battle of Culqualber: November

 A series of new Allied attacks were launched during November 1941:

 On 2 November, a bombing destroyed the Italian field hospital, hitting also the cemetery.
 Three days later, a heavy Commonwealth-Ethiopian attack on the southern side of the stronghold was halted by the 1st Carabinieri Company, supported by artillery.
 During the night of 12 November, a new strong British assault began, this time after some heavy bombings, a series of assaults were launched all day on 13 November.
 The battle often turned into hand-to-hand combat, and the Italian defenders repelled the Uollo irregulars and the Kikuyu and Sudanese irregulars towards the ravines of "Costone dei Roccioni".
 The battle ended in the evening with the failure of the Commonwealth attack.

 On 14 November the Allied attacks paused, and the Italians exploited this break to care for the wounded, bury the dead, and have their first hot meal in days.
 Between 15 and 19 November the RAF and SAAF constantly bombed the Italian positions, and the ground forces renewed their attacks (on 18 November, the Italian anti-aircraft guns claimed nine aircraft shot down); British forces managed to capture some positions, which were however recaptured by Carabinieri and Zaptiè in hand-to-hand combat.
-Italian volunteers made some infiltration actions to lower the pressure of the attacks.
+Italians volunteer to make some infiltration actions to lower the pressure of the attacks.
+Poliuto Penzo, one of the volunteers, will obtain the Medaglia d'Oro al valor Militare because of the heroism shown during these days.